-- Any attempt at doing harm to a server or a customer of our services: The Network Crew Pty Ltd will immediately and resolutely react to any attempt at misuse of an Internet account or computer, or any attempt to gain access to an internet account or computer by an The Network Crew Pty Ltd customer unauthorised by the account/computer owner.
-Such attempts include, but are not limited to the following: ‘Internet scamming’ (tricking other people into releasing their passwords, banking details, etc.), password robbery, security hole scanning, running proxies, proxy lists and any kind of proxy scripts, introducing of any computer programs (viruses, Trojan horses, trap doors, back doors, worms, time bombs, packet bombs, cancel bots, etc) that are intended to negatively interfere with, intercept, irreversibly damage or take hold of any system, data or personal information.
-It WILL NOT matter whether the attacked account or computer does or does not belong to The Network Crew Pty Ltd services.
+- Any attempt at doing harm to a server or a customer of our services: The Network Crew Pty Ltd will immediately and resolutely react to any attempt at misuse of an Internet account or computer/server, or any attempt to gain access to an internet account or computer/server by a The Network Crew Pty Ltd customer unauthorised by the account/computer/server owner.
+Such attempts include, but are not limited to the following: ‘Internet scamming’ (tricking other people into releasing their passwords, banking details, etc.), password robbery, security hole scanning, running proxies, proxy lists and any kind of proxy scripts, introducing of any malicious software/scripts/etc (viruses, Trojan horses, trap doors, back doors, worms, time bombs, packet bombs, cancel bots, etc) that are intended to negatively interfere with, intercept, irreversibly damage or take hold of any system, data or personal information.
+It WILL NOT matter whether the attacked account or computer/server does or does not belong to The Network Crew Pty Ltd services.
 The fraud will be subject to actions based on the nature of the attack and those may represent a warning, an account suspension or cancellation, and/or civil or criminal legal actions.

 2. Spam email (Spam Act 2003)

 Spamming is prohibited (see Spam Act 2003).
 Users may not utilise our web hosting services to transmit, distribute or deliver any unsolicited bulk or commercial messages over the Internet (an action known as “spam” or “spamming”).